hardin47/website/Math58/Notes/01-intro.md

 * In a political poll, it seems reasonable that the participants who are called (not necessarily the people who respond!) are a random sample from the population.
 It does not make sense, however, to randomly allocate those people to different treatments.
 Why not?

-## Reflection Questions
+## <i class="fas fa-lightbulb" target="_blank"></i> Reflection Questions

-### Types of studies: IMS Chapter 1
+### Types of studies: IMS Chapters 1 + 2

 1. What is the difference between an observational study and an experiment?
-2. Why aren't all studies done as experiments?
 3. What is a confounding variable?
 4. Have you looked at Figure \@ref(fig:randSleuth) and Figure \@ref(fig:randgoodQ)?
 Do you understand the two figures?
 Could you explain what their main message is to a friend?
 [Random sampling vs. Random allocation]
 5. How is the statistical meaning of the word *cause* different from the usage in the sentence: *The ball that hit me in the head caused me to get a headache.*
 6. What are the meanings of the words: randomized, double-blind (single-blind), control, placebo, and comparative.
 Why are these ideas important to interpreting study results?

+## <i class="fas fa-balance-scale"></i> Ethics Considerations

+1. Why aren't all studies done as experiments?
+2. Why do statisticians worry so much about claiming causation?
+3. Why aren't all studies double-blind?
+4. Why aren't all studies done on data that has been randomly sampled from a population?